softprops/gauthz/README.md

 provide that out of the box but there are multiple crates that provide the support

-A `gauthz::Tokens` instance provides two interfaces `get` which returns a `Future` that reolves to an access token and a `Stream` which resolves to new tokens when the current token expires ( typically ) after one hour.
+A `gauthz::Tokens` instance provides two interfaces `get` which returns a `Future` that resolves to an access token and a `Stream` which resolves to new tokens when the current token expires ( typically ) after one hour.
 The stream interface is intended for long running applications which will inevitably require access for more than one hour.